Cluster solver

 Partitioning

 First, a partitioning of the system into strictly independent parts (from now on called partitions) is performed.
 This is achieved by diagonalizing the Laplacian matrix based on the J-coupling matrix of the Hamiltonian.
 By counting the number of zero eigenvalues, the number of partitions in the system can be easily determined.
-To identify them explicitly, one can use an analysis of the Fiedler vector, which is normally defined as the eigenvector corresponding to the second lowest eigenvalue.
+To identify them explicitly, one can use an analysis of the Fiedler vector, which is normally defined as the eigenvector corresponding to the second-lowest eigenvalue.
 In an ideal case a partition is then given by the zero entries in the vector leading to a bipartitioning of the system.
 By recursively applying this method on each of the two identified partitions, one can split the system into all of its individual parts.
 However, special care has to be taken as there can be no zeros in the Fiedler vector although the number of zero eigenvalues is larger than one.
-This can happen as the Fiedler vector is actually not well defined if the zero eigenvalues, which are also the lowest eigenvalues, are degenerate.
+This can happen as the Fiedler vector is actually not well-defined if the zero eigenvalues, which are also the lowest eigenvalues, are degenerate.
 In these cases a linear combination of two eigenvectors with zero eigenvalues can be created such that at least one entry of the resulting vector is zero.
 This vector can then be used as the Fiedler vector instead.
 After performing the partitioning, each partition is treated independently, however since these are truly non interacting parts of the system, no approximation was made here.

 Symmetry Considerations